mmerabet42/ft_lexiq/README.md

-  int         len; // The number of matched characters int         *vars; // All the 52 variables int         flags; // Currently enabled flags
+  int         len; // The number of matched characters int         *vars; // All the 52 variables int         flags; // Currently enabled flags void        *data; // The data received in parameter of ft_regex if the RGX_DATA flag was enabled };
-};
 ```